godiard/help-activity/source/journal.rst

 .. image:: ../images/Journal_home.png

-To show the Journal, click the Journal icon on the Frame.
+To show the Journal, click the Journal icon on the Frame, or use the F5 key.

-On an XO laptop, you can press the magnifying glass key in the top row of the keyboard to immediately open the Journal and search.
+On an XO laptop, you can press the magnifying glass key in the top row of the keyboard.

 |journal| **Seen in an Activity**, this icon on the Activity toolbar (or Activity tab) allows quick access to the Journal, to add a description, or further notes to yourself about what you are going to do, or have done in that session of the Activity.